HL7/davinci-crd/input/pagecontent/hooks.md

 ##### Additional Hook resources
 Two of the hooks used by this specification (`order-select` and `order-sign`) identify specific "order" resources that can be passed as part of the hook invocation.
 CRD has use-cases for additional resource types to be passed to this hook.
 Specifically:

-* [DeviceRequest]({{site.data.fhir.path}}devicerequest.html) - Needed to trigger CRD when ordering prosthetics, wheelchairs, CPAP devices and other types of durable medical equipment
+* [DeviceRequest]({{site.data.fhir.path}}devicerequest.html) - Needed to trigger CRD when ordering prosthetics, wheelchairs, CPAP devices, and other types of durable medical equipment.

 * [CommunicationRequest]({{site.data.fhir.path}}communicationrequest.html) - Needed to trigger CRD when a provider requests that another provider transfer patient records or other supporting information to another organization or agency.